Facebook shares plumb new depths, valuation questioned

 A software error on Nasdaq OMX Group Inc's (NDAQ.O) U.S. exchange delayed the start of trade by 30 minutes on Facebook's first day of trading, which was to have been the culmination of breakneck growth for the cultural and Internet phenomenon.

-Janet Tavakoli, president of Tavakoli Structured Finance Inc in Chicago, said she bought puts expiring in September with a strike price of $25, at a cost of $210 per contract, -- with each contract representing 100 shares.

-“The valuation is a complete bluff.
-There is still a long way to go down from here," she said.
-"There will be insiders selling their shares on Aug.
-20, when the first lockout period is over.
-There will be a lot of shares that will hit the market and more in coming months."

 Vague talk about Facebook's next moves may also be giving some pause.
-Rumors that the company may be considering acquiring Opera pushed the Oslo-listed shares up more than 26 percent on Tuesday.
+Rumours that the company may be considering acquiring Opera pushed the Oslo-listed shares up more than 26 percent on Tuesday.

 Many Wall Street analysts had been concerned about the apparent hastiness with which Facebook concluded its $1 billion purchase of photo-sharing service Instagram, though Zuckerberg later said it had been considered for months.